hvdb/fl-spectingular-configurer/Readme.md

 ###Get your config

 ####Intro
-By default this modules searches for configuration files in "path_where_you_execute_configurer"/include.
+By default this module searches for configuration files in "path_where_you_execute_configurer"/include.

 In this folder you should put configuration files, where the name of the file is the key of the grunt-config you need.
 So if you need a grunt.copy config you add a file named "copy.js".
 See also the default configuration files for examples.